christopheradams/hicetnunc-wiki/hDAO.md

 * Token of hicetnunc.xyz (~20k xtz 24h volume)
 * ~$16 million market cap
 * Largest holder <3% of total supply*

-### Utility
-* OBJKT (nft) upvoting
-* Hicetnunc governance
-* Potentially dividends

-_*as of the 29th of April_

-**implementation ongoing**

-## What is hDAO?

-○ hDAO is a media governance token.
-They are distributed through NFTs, composing a curated feed.
-NFTs, tags, galleries are intended to be organized based on hDAO balances.
-It's purpose is to create a circular economy.

-## How do I earn hDAO?
-From Hicetnunc's launch (March 1) to mid-April, when you bought an NFT, say for 1ꜩ, you earned 0.5 hDAO, and the seller would also earn 0.5 hDAO.
-Now that distribution is over, you can only buy hDAO.
-Continue reading for how to buy hDAO.

 ## Where can I buy hDAO?
 Generally you can use [Quipuswap](https://quipuswap.com/swap).
 Heres a guide for how to buy with Temple Wallet: